espressif/esp-iot-solution/tools/cmake_utilities/docs/relinker.md

 The relinker feature is disabled by default, in order to use it, you need to enable the option `CU_RELINKER_ENABLE` in menuconfig.

-Here are the default configuration files in the folder `cmake_utilities/scripts/relinker/examples/XXX (XXX=esp32c2, esp32c3...)` for specific SoC platform, it's just used as a reference.
+Here are the default configuration files in the folder `cmake_utilities/scripts/relinker/examples/flash_suspend/XXX (XXX=esp32c2, esp32c3...)` for specific SoC platform when flash_suspend and relinker feature are enabled, please note that the configuration files may be slightly different for different ESP-IDF versions, it's just used as a reference.
 If you would like to use your own configuration files, please enable option `CU_RELINKER_ENABLE_CUSTOMIZED_CONFIGURATION_FILES` and set the path of your configuration files as following, this path is evaluated relative to the project root directory:

 ```
 [*]     Enable customized relinker configuration files